MeffKing/TG-Senler/README.md

 <h1>About</h1>
-Telegram bot that calculated users IMT
+Telegram bot that use for mailing
 <h1>Install</h1>

 ### For install, use: